bencwallace/slox/README.md

-A Scala port of [jlox](https://github.com/munificent/craftinginterpreters/tree/master/java), the Java implementation of a tree-walk interpreter for the *Lox* language, from the excellent online book [Crafting Interpreters](https://craftinginterpreters.com/).
+A Scala port of [jlox](https://github.com/munificent/craftinginterpreters/tree/master/java), the Java implementation of a tree-walk interpreter for the *Lox* language, from the excellent online book [Crafting Interpreters](https://craftinginterpreters.com/) by Bob Nystrom.
 I **strongly** recommend Part II of the book for understanding the design of the Lox language and the jlox interpreter and I look forward to reading Part III.

 The overall structure follows the design in the book, but takes advantage of some of Scala's functional features where appropriate.
-Most notably, the visitor pattern, used extensively in jlox, is replaced by pattern matching in slox (indeed, the book's [author](https://github.com/munificent) even suggests this).
+Most notably, the visitor pattern, used extensively in jlox, is replaced by pattern matching in slox (indeed, the book's author hints at this).

 ## Why Scala?

 1. To learn Scala
-2. Easy to port from Java
+2. Natural to port from Java
-3. It isn't (at the time of writing) on the [list](https://github.com/munificent/craftinginterpreters/wiki/Lox-implementations) of jlox ports.
+3. It wasn't on the [list](https://github.com/munificent/craftinginterpreters/wiki/Lox-implementations)
+of jlox ports.
 4. Its functional nature makes it natural for writing an interpreter or compiler.